 Co-chair, COVID-19 Exposure Notification App Advisory Council

-Chief Executive Officer and founder of Element AI
+Chief Executive Officer and founder of Element AI, a ServiceNow company

-Jean-François (JF) Gagné is a serial entrepreneur in the software industry and currently, Chief Executive Officer and founder of Element AI in Montreal.
+Jean-François (JF) Gagné is a serial entrepreneur in the software industry and currently, Chief Executive Officer and founder of Montreal's Element AI, which was acquired in January 2021 by ServiceNow.
 He has previously built and sold two AI companies, Logiweb and Planora, and spent three years as a VP and then Chief Innovation and Products Officer of JDA.
 After three years at JDA, he went back to entrepreneurship and soon founded Element AI to transform traditional organizations that are not yet engaged in "big tech".

 Co-chair, COVID-19 Exposure Notification App Advisory Council

 Carole Piovesan brings a wealth of experience gained at the forefront of the intersection between technology and law, with expertise in privacy, cyber readiness, data governance and artificial intelligence.
 She is the co-chair of the data governance working group for the Data Governance Standardization Collaborative at the Standards Council of Canada and a member of the Taskforce on AI for Health at the Canadian Institute for Advanced Research.
 She was previously appointed by the Government of Canada to serve as a digital leader for the 2018 national Data and Digital Transformation consultations.